Autohummer/Endless-Sky-Starbridge-Pack/README.md

 Pirate Mod.
 Starbridge (not actually in the original EVN) Rebel Starbridge
 Railbridge (Mod Stabridge with wingtip blasters replaced by railguns) (Civilian/Pirate/Rebel/Forbidden variants)

+Also, two types of infinite ammunition railguns have been added for the authentic EVN experience.
+The ships and weapons can be bought from various advanced shipyards and outfitters.
+As a fallback, all Starbridge variants and outfits featured in this mod are available at any Syndicate Advanced shipyard.

 # Acknowledgments